-Student Government offices are housed across from the Campus Center in Rooms A-205 on the Centennial Campus; Room S-207 at the Rampart Range Campus; and in Room S-106b at the Downtown Studio Campus.
-Student Government members may be reached by calling 502.2104, 2105, or 4141 at the Centennial Campus, 502.2098 at the Rampart Range Campus and 502.2103 at the Downtown Studio Campus.
+Student Government offices are housed across from the Campus Center in Rooms A-205 on the Centennial Campus; Room S-207 at the Rampart Range Campus; and in Room N-106b at the Downtown Studio Campus.
+Student Government members may be reached by calling 502.2105, or 4140 at the Centennial Campus, 502.2098 at the Rampart Range Campus and 502.2103 at the Downtown Studio Campus.
 You are urged to stop by and chat with your Student Government representatives.
 Office hours vary depending on the class schedules of the representatives.

 Student Government meetings are held weekly during fall and spring semesters, and as needed during the summer semester.
 These meetings are open to all students.
 For times, dates, and locations stop by the Campus Center, Room A-210 or the Student Life Office at either Centennial Campus, A-210, Rampart Range Campus, S-207, or Downtown Studio Campus, N-106b.